-Uganda during the 1960s was the Premier African Safari Destination or as National Geographic states, “ the cornerstone of Africa’s Grand Tour.”
-All was well in early 1960’s the newly independent Uganda was reaping the benefits of a thriving Tourism Industry but then came the winds of political overthrows, wars, conflicts, led by men who saw themselves part of the “Big Men of Africa Group” such as Idi Amin and actually were little men, with low vision of destroying the Tourism sector, closing parks and wildlife reserves and creating a Uganda in their image without regard to the people of Uganda, commerce, democracy and foresight what was best for Uganda.
+During the 1960s, Uganda was the Premier African Safari Destination or, as National Geographic states, “ the cornerstone of Africa’s Grand Tour.”
+All was well in the early 1960s.
+The newly independent Uganda was reaping the benefits of a thriving Tourism Industry, but then came the winds of political overthrows, wars, conflicts, led by men who saw themselves part of the “Big Men of Africa Group” such as Idi Amin and actually were little men, with low vision of destroying the Tourism sector, closing parks, and wildlife reserves and creating an Uganda in their image without regard to the people of Uganda, commerce, democracy and foresight what was best for Uganda.

-Uganda – the Pearl of Africa became the lost Pearl of Africa – lost from the sight of visitors to Africa, off the radar of international travel agents.
-Uganda became synonymous with “Idi Amin, War, AIDS, Joseph Kony, and the Lord’s Resistance Army while Kenya’s and Tanzania’s Tourism sector thrived – there was virtually no tourism in Uganda.
+Uganda – the Pearl of Africa became the lost Pearl of Africa – lost from visitors’ sight to Africa, off the radar of international travel agents.
+Uganda became synonymous with “Idi Amin, War, AIDS, Joseph Kony, and the Lord’s Resistance Army while Kenya’s and Tanzania’s Tourism sector thrived – there was virtually no tourism Uganda.

-Today many things have changed, and the luster of what was the lost Pearl of Africa is being restored to its former glory and beyond.
+Today, many things have changed, and the luster of the lost Pearl of Africa is restored to its former glory and beyond.

 National Geographic Picks Uganda in 2013 what about now?

-Uganda in the last few years has become Africa’s New Frontier when it comes to African Travel with countless people, some inspired by Lonely Planet, now by National Geographic to visit Uganda.
-Uganda is being recognized not as an African Safari add-on where one comes on a whirlwind visit to trek the Mountain Gorillas and Chimpanzees, but Uganda is today a stand-alone full safari destination for visitors from around the world.
+In the last few years, Uganda has become Africa’s New Frontier when it comes to African Travel with countless people, some inspired by Lonely Planet, now by National Geographic to visit Uganda.
+Uganda is being recognized as an African Safari add-on where one comes on a whirlwind visit to trek the Mountain Gorillas and Chimpanzees.
+Still, Uganda is today a stand-alone full safari destination for visitors from around the world.

 National Geographic Picks Uganda in 2013 what about this year?
 Uganda has become a destination country with many choices, fish for the largest freshwater fish in Africa, the furious Nile Perch, canoe across lakes in a dugout canoe, partake in an adventure on the Nile with some of the best wild water rafting in the world.

-Visit the Mountain Gorillas at Mgahinga Gorilla National Park or Bwindi Impenetrable Forest National Park, the chimpanzees in the Rainforest Jungle of Kibale Forest or at one of the wonders of the Western Rift Valley in Uganda – Kyambura Gorge at Queen Elizabeth Park.
+Visit the Mountain Gorillas at Mgahinga Gorilla National Park or Bwindi Impenetrable Forest National Park, the chimpanzees in the Rainforest Jungle of Kibale Forest, or one of the wonders of the Western Rift Valley in Uganda – Kyambura Gorge at Queen Elizabeth Park.

 Climb Volcanoes on Day-Trips, Kayak on Lakes or Rivers, hikes, and nature walks through ancient forests such as Bwindi Impenetrable Forest.
-Uganda home of tree climbing lions, abundant wildlife, more birds than any other country in Africa, all framed by the incredible scenery of what is Uganda and makes Uganda so irresistible.
+Uganda, home to tree-climbing lions, abundant wildlife, and more birds than any other country in Africa, all framed by Uganda’s incredible scenery, makes Uganda so irresistible.

-Uganda’s Culture and People are often left out when Uganda is highlighted internationally as a must travel destination.
-There is nothing as enriching as a village stay or village visit in Uganda, learning the ways of old and present in the African Village.
+Uganda’s Culture and People are often left out when Uganda is highlighted internationally as a travel destination.
+There is nothing as enriching as a village stay or village visit in Uganda, learning old and present ways in the African Village.

 2019 – National Geographic UK – Traveller – place Uganda on “the Cool List.”

-Twice in six years, Uganda is chosen by National Geographic.
+Twice in six years, National Geographic chose Uganda.
 In 2019 Uganda was the first choice for its UK-Traveller Cool List.
 Since 2013 a lot has happened in Tourism.
 Uganda is not the Premier Primate Destination.
 It is the preferred choice for Gorilla Trekkers.
 It is the best Chimpanzee trekking destination in East Africa.